autoplot/documentation/javadoc/org/das2/qds/filters/SliceFilterEditorPanel.md

+# org.das2.qds.filters.SliceFilterEditorPanel

-# org.das2.qds.filters.SliceFilterEditorPanelEditor panel to replace the original GUI that was a part of the data panel.
+Editor panel to replace the original GUI that was a part of the data panel.

-SliceFilterEditorPanel( )
+# SliceFilterEditorPanel( )
 Creates new form SlicesFilterEditorPanel

 ***